Ada-C8/hotel/design-activity.md

 Implementation A:

   CartEntry stores unit_price and quantity, and has accessor methods for each of these.
-  ShoppingCart stores an array entries, and has an accessor method for those entries.
+  ShoppingCart stores an array of entries, and has an accessor method for that array.
   Order stores a SalesTax Constant and instances of the ShoppingCart class.
 It has a method for determining a total price including tax.

 Implementation B:

   CartEntry stores unit_price and quantity, but, unlike Implementation A, there is no accessor method for either variable.
 There is a price method that uses the variables to determine a price, and allow other methods to read this amount.

-  ShoppingCart stores an array entries, but, unlike Implementation A, there is no accessor method for  those entries.
+  ShoppingCart stores an array of entries, but, unlike Implementation A, there is no accessor method for that array.
 There is a method that uses the CartEntry prices, as determined by the CartEntry class's price method, to determine a total price for the cart, which can be accessed by the Order Class.

   Order stores a SalesTax Constant and instances of the ShoppingCart class.
 It has a method for determining a total price by applying sales tax to the cart price determined by the ShoppingCart Class's price method.

 Consider the Order#total_price method.
 In each implementation:

 Is logic to compute the price delegated to "lower level" classes like ShoppingCart and CartEntry, or is it retained in Order?

 For Implementation A, the logic is contained in the Order Class.
-For Implementation B, is spread out among all three classes.
+For Implementation B, it is spread out among all three classes.

 Does total_price directly manipulate the instance variables of other classes?